HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 On the positive side it looks like the numeric instabilities of LDU with total pivot search are do only very rarely occur in practice:

-> These conditions also showthat matrices which are nearly singular but which the commonly used
+> These conditions also show that matrices which are nearly singular but which the commonly used
-> pivotingstrategies do not produce a small un „ all have a very special pattern to their
+> pivoting strategies do not produce a small [residual matrix] all have a very special pattern to their
 > inversesand their smallest singular vectors.
 Moreover, simple permutations of these matrices will
 > produce small pivots with the usual pivoting strategies.
 Therefore, they are insome sense rare and
 > relatively harmless. -- [Chan1984]

 **Implementation.**
-Unfortunately LU decomposition with total pivoting is not implemented in LAPAC, and hence not available in python/numpy.
-Similarly, I am not aware of an implementation of Rank-Revealing LU decomposition that can be effectively used from python.
+Unfortunately LU decomposition with total pivoting is not implemented in LAPACK, and hence not available in Python/NumPy.
+Similarly, I am not aware of an implementation of Rank-Revealing LU decomposition that can be effectively used from Python.

 **References**